Insect hotel, bug house, wildlife hotel

 Giant insect hotel

-Materials for your bug house
+Materials for your insect hotel

 Insect hotels are all very different so I am not going to give you a step by step guide to how I built mine but, instead, I’m sharing my top tips.
 You can create yours with a pitched or flat roof, perhaps even with a living roof of plants.
 If you are looking for a step-by-step guide, you can find one here